-5. Employee training and certification
+Lack of employee training and certification

-Challenge – Even in organizations with dedicated safety or training staff in distinct roles, facility maintenance managers still have plenty of employee-facing interactions.
+Even in organizations with dedicated safety or training staff in distinct roles, facility maintenance managers still have plenty of employee-facing interactions.
 Whether or not they’re officially responsible for carrying out training tasks, they do have to make sure the right people are trained for the right jobs.

 Similarly, regulations or industry standards may mandate that only certified employees perform certain tasks.
 Again, the maintenance manager’s job becomes more difficult when they don’t have insight into current certifications as they assign work orders.
 Can you get the new tech to work on the electrical panel?
 Does the more senior tech have the right tickets to install the new plumbing, so everything is up to code?

-Challenge – From preventive maintenance software to inventory automation to centralized work order management, there are plenty of strategies facility maintenance managers can use to do more with less.
+From preventive maintenance software to inventory automation to centralized work order management, there are plenty of strategies facility maintenance managers can use to do more with less.
 When implementing any of these measures, however, there is a constant, overarching question: Is what I’m doing working?

-With this question in mind, perhaps one of the greatest challenges maintenance managers face is the collection and utilization of data.
+With this question in mind, perhaps one of the greatest challenges maintenance managers faces is the collection and utilization of data.
 Take preventive maintenance, for example.
 Based on manufacturers’ recommendations, historic maintenance data, and insight from veteran personnel, you might implement a variety of time- and usage-based maintenance triggers.
 Perhaps you inspect trucks every 5,000 miles or shut a production line down for maintenance every 100 runs.

 Are these triggers ideal?
 They may be a solid starting point, but the program can always improve.
-Some assets may actually perform better with a run-to-failure approach, while you may be missing out on major savings by not inspecting a certain machine, job site, or vehicle more often.
+Some assets may perform better with a run-to-failure approach, while you may be missing out on major savings by not inspecting a certain machine, job site, or vehicle more often.

-Solution – The only way to know is to collect, aggregate, and act on the right data.
+The only way to know is to collect, aggregate, and act on the right data.
 Then aim for continual improvement based on the trend lines the data reveal.

-How maintenance management software can help
+How can maintenance management software help?

 ManagerPlus helps you: